-That’s the way Bocephus described the complicated relationship between his own independent start and being tied to his late father’s legacy.
+That’s the way Bocephus described the complicated relationship between his own independent start and being tied to the legacy of his late father, the legendary Hank Williams.

 For many years, the two seemed to be closely combined due to the lineage, namesake and common abilities.
 But after awhile, Hank admittedly grew out of playing his father’s covers and wanted to do his own thing.

 And it was especially hard for people to let go of the father-son association when he did.